top of page

 Child policy?

 Yama Lodge welcomes children, but we do not supply cots or highchairs; we recommend you bring your own travel accessories if your child requires them.
 Children 5-years and under will receive a 50% discount on the nightly per-person rate if staying in the same room as two full-rate paying adults.
 This discount can only be applied to bookings made through email contact and is not available to bookings made online or through third-party websites.
 If you are a single parent travelling with small children, please contact us by email to discuss options.
+Please note that our gym area is out of bounds to unsupervised children under 16 years of age.

 What about dietary requirements?